q7tech/UnlockIconScript/README.md

-# Why was this archived?
+# NOTICE
 This repository is archived now because of the release of the new Mega Hack.
-Though, if you still use the old icon hack that Absolute release ~1 day after 2.2, this script still works.
+Though, if you still use the old icon hack that Absolute release ~1 day after 2.2, this script will work just fine.

+#

 # UnlockIconScript